Skip to content

 About

-I'm Taofeek, a software engineer who builds backend systems, APIs, and infrastructure tools.
-I care about writing code that is fast, correct, and easy to reason about.
-Not just code that works.
+I'm Taofeek, a software engineer who builds backend systems, APIs, and the infrastructure underneath them.
+I care about code that is fast, correct, and observable.

-I study Applied Physics, so quantum computing is a natural extension of what I'm already learning rather than a side interest.
-I competed at iQuHACK 2026, built hybrid quantum-classical pipelines with CUDA-Q, and I'm working through the theory: algorithms, error models, how near-term hardware actually behaves.
-Computational physics and simulation are where that curiosity lives day to day — translating physical systems into code and watching them behave.
+I study Applied Physics, so quantum computing is a natural extension of what I'm already learning.
+I competed at iQuHACK 2026, built hybrid quantum-classical pipelines with CUDA-Q, and I'm working through algorithms, error models, and what near-term hardware can actually do.

 Technologies